 Table of Contents

-Masaru Yamada, PhD, is Professor in the College of Intercultural Communication at Rikkyo University in Tokyo, Japan.
-He specialises in translation process research (TPR), including human-computer interaction (HCI), machine translation plus post-editing (MTPE), and translation in language teaching (TILT).
-His publication includes "The impact of Google Neural Machine Translation on post-editing by student translators" (JoSTrans, 31).
+Masaru Yamada is Professor in the College of Intercultural Communication at Rikkyo University in Tokyo, Japan.
+He specialises in translation process research (TPR), including human-computer interaction (HCI), machine translation plus postediting (MTPE), and translation in language teaching (TILT).
+His publication includes “The impact of Google Neural Machine Translation on post-editing by student translators” (JoSTrans, 31).

-Kyo Kageura, PhD, is Professor of the Library and Information Science Course at the Graduate School of Education, the University of Tokyo.
-He has authored several books, including The Quantitative Analysis of the Dynamics and Structure of Terminologies (John Benjamins, 2012), and has published extensively in international journals and conferences in the fields of terminology, information studies, translation studies, and computational linguistics.
+Kyo Kageura is Professor of the Library and Information Science Course at the Graduate School of Education, the University of Tokyo.
+He has authored several books, including The Quantitative analysis of the dynamics and structure of terminologies (2012), and has published extensively in international journals and conferences in the fields of terminology, information studies, translation studies, and computational linguistics.